Joshhhuaaa/EnhancedSCPTVersus/PatchNotes.md

 # Enhanced SCPT Versus Patch Notes

 ### Gameplay
-- Spies will no longer faintly appear in EMF vision, often called EMF ghosting, when not using any equipment.
+- Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
-- Spies will no longer have adrenaline when being damaged allowing them to move faster for a short period.
+- Spies no longer have adrenaline when being damaged allowing them to move faster for a short period.
 This eliminates major lag when Spies get shot at off-host.
-- *Bug fixed:* Spies no longer have inconsistent damage values depending on which side of the body was hit.
+- Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.

 ### Audio
 - The following sounds are no longer audible for more stealthy gameplay: